*LIN200 Introduction to Linguistics (4)

 LIN404/ENG404 History of the English Language (4)

 Examines specialized topics in language and literature.
+Designated as repeatable if the topic differs.
 Prerequisite: substantial completion of major or permission of instructor.

 *Fulfills core common or thematic requirement.